hizircagdascelik/library-app-/README.md

 you can update books availibility status (to update you need to write exact name of the book) list of books will be stored in harddrive, when ever you start the code you can load previus book list data.

-additional features can be codded
+additional features can be codded\n
 1)delete book
 2)adding new search options ( search by auther, availibility etc) 3)adding new properties/keys to book dict file (if someone borrows a book, borrowers name, return date, penalty etc)